Backpacking the Skyline to the Sea Trail

 The Waterman Gap Camp will be on the left.
 The trail camp has six individual campsites.
 There are three campsites gathered around a clearing near the bathrooms, one campsite down the hill to the left of the bathroom, and two hidden campsites down a short trail, behind campsite four.

-The camp has a pit toilet, a water spigot, food storage boxes, and trash cans.
+The camp has a pit toilet, food storage boxes, and trash cans.
 It also has a lot of street noise and you can hear the large trucks, motorcycles, and sports cars as they zip by.
 Bring ear plugs if you’re sensitive to noise.
 We chose one of the campsites near the bathroom because it had a nice kitchen with a tree stump in the middle and some nice log seats.

 These campsites must be reserved in advance and often fill to capacity on the weekends.
 If you have the flexibility to backpack during the week you might have the camp all to yourself!